Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample4-get-secrets-deleted/sample4-get-secrets-deleted.md

 Secret secret2 = secretClient.SetSecret(secretName2, secretValue).Value;
 ```

-## Getting the properties of all the secrets in the keyvault
+## Getting the properties of all the secrets in the key vault

-To get the properties of the secrets in the keyvault we will call GetPropertiesOfSecrets.
+To get the properties of the secrets in the key vault we will call GetPropertiesOfSecrets.
 The results of this call are paged to a maximum of 25 SecretProperties per page.

 ```cpp Snippet:SecretSample4ListAllSecrets
  // get properties of secrets